Speech Issues Common in Premature Babies

 This might be something simple, like ear wax buildup.

-Hearing loss is important to catch early on so your baby does not fall behind.
+Hearing loss is important to catch early on so your baby doesn’t fall behind.

-If you think hearing loss has affected your child’s speech development, a hearing loss speech therapist can help.
+If your child has these hearing issues, a hearing loss speech therapist can help.

 2. Speech That’s Difficult To Understand